Lessons From COVID-19

 When the first cases of COVID-19 were reported in the United States, it was difficult to predict just how quickly the virus would spread and cause mass fatalities—over 100,000 deaths in only the first four months.
 Developing accurate forecasts was necessary to guide critical decision-making.
 From governments officials determining public health guidelines to hospitals evaluating staffing levels to schools and workplaces deciding whether and when to open in person, it all hinged on understanding the trajectory of the virus.

 Very quickly, the Reich Lab, directed by UMass Amherst SPHHS Associate Professor Nicholas G. Reich, stepped up.
 The lab had worked closely with the U.S. Centers for Disease Control and Prevention (CDC) on its FluSight seasonal influenza forecasting since 2015, and in 2019 was designated as one of two nationwide, CDC-funded Influenza Forecasting Centers of Excellence.
-In March 2020, Reich and his research team pivoted and founded the COVID-19 Forecast Hub, which established itself as the authoritative source of predicting new COVID-19 cases, deaths, hospitalizations, and cumulative deaths.
+In March 2020, Reich and his research team pivoted and founded the COVID-19 Forecast Hub, which established itself as the authoritative source for predicting new COVID-19 cases, deaths, hospitalizations, and cumulative deaths.
 This effort, developed in close coordination with the CDC, delivers the numbers that appear on the CDC COVID-19 forecasting site every week.

 Since then, every week dozens of modeling teams around the country have submitted predictions, which Reich and his collaborator, Research Assistant Professor Evan L. Ray, along with a group of students, faculty, and staff, have aggregated into an ensemble forecast.
 The COVID-19 Forecast Hub produces forecasts for between one and four weeks out at the national, state, and county levels, which the CDC uses to communicate to the general public.